What if they could be playful explorations of a new world?

 Worldbuilding solves:

-1. the lecturing problem,
+1. the lecturing problem

 All of them, solved.
 At once.
-Not bad! 💅🏽

-I’ll explain the nesting set of problems shortly.
+I’ll explain these layers of problems shortly.

-First I should probably clarify what I even mean by ‘worldbuilding’, right?
+First, I should probably clarify what I even mean by ‘worldbuilding’, right?

 There are lots of things I wish were different about this world.
 Same for you?